Fonta1n3/FullyNoded/Docs/QandA.md

 Not really... its possible if you imported multisig descriptors manually though.<br/>
 We should discourage the re-use of receiving addresses for the sake of privacy protection.<br/>

+#### Question : I recovered from Greenwallet and didn't get a balance, Iim wondering if FN scans all the BIP lines?
+*Green is a compatibility wallet in default.
+Am I missing some between BIP 32 and 49?*

+Green wallet is a 2 of 2.The recovery wallet is for single sig.
+You can recover any multisig with the FN multisig wallet “creator” just add your own seeds or xpubs.

+##### Further question : So the wallet I recovered is a single sig based on same multi seed?
+Given that fact...best to create a fresh FN wallet and go from there?
+I don't want to confuse myself any further.
+I like the privacy of FN.
+I basically want to switch from Green Wallet to FN for my daily driver.

+Yes, i think you are very locked into their wallet (Green Wallet) and can only really recover with them?
+Not sure though.
+Also, you can not recover any multisig with the multisig creator, currently it keeps the derivation hard coded.
+We will definitely update that in the future.
+It is a start for now.
+Nice that you want to use Fn on a dally bases, yea for simplicity id recommend the single sig!

 ## Standup